 Government Bodies Involved in the Conflict:

-Water Resources Department, Government of Jharkhand, Revenue, Registration and Land Reforms Department, Government of Jharkhand, Forest Department, Jharkhand
+State Water Resources Department; State Revenue, Registration and Land Reforms Department; State Forest Department

 Other Parties Involved in the Conflict: